theuerc/Website/gitpod/docs/references/gitpod-cli.md

 Available Commands:
-  docs                Open Gitpod Documentation in default browser env                 Controls user-defined, persistent environment variables. help                Help about any command info                Display workspace info, such as its ID, class, etc. init                Create a Gitpod configuration for this project.
+  docs                Open Gitpod Documentation in default browser env                 Controls workspace environment variables. help                Help about any command info                Display workspace info, such as its ID, class, etc. init                Create a Gitpod configuration for this project.